Greek Cuisine: 34 Traditional Greek Foods To Try

 Soutzoukakia are made with ground beef, eggs, onion, garlic, and spices like cumin, cinnamon, oregano, and parsley.
 The mixture is then formed into small oval-shaped balls that are then baked in a rich tomato sauce.

-As for what to eat them with: Soutzoukakia are usually served as an appetizer platter, or as a main course with Greek salad.
-It is one of the traditional Greek foods eaten at dinner time, although you can also find it in some Greek restaurants that serve it at lunch too.
+It is one of the traditional Greek foods mostly eaten at dinner time, although you can also find it in some Greek restaurants that serve it at lunch too.

-No best Greek dishes list should exclude Soutzoukakia, and no trip to Greece would be complete without trying these magnificent Greek meatballs!
+No Best Greek Dishes List should exclude Soutzoukakia, and no trip to Greece would be complete without trying these magnificent Greek meatballs!

 Soutzoukakia, one of the traditional greek meat dishes